LendingHome/zero_downtime_migrations/README.md

 #### Good

 Instead, let's add the index concurrently in its own migration with the DDL transaction disabled.

+This allows PostgreSQL to build the index without locking in a way that prevent concurrent inserts, updates, or deletes on the table.
+Standard indexes lock out writes (but not reads) on the table.

 ```ruby
 class IndexUsersOnEmail < ActiveRecord::Migration[5.0]